Running a Mail Server

-If you use Linode’s DNS Manager, you’ll need to point your MX records to a target domain or subdomain that resolves to your Linode.
+If you use Linode’s DNS Manager, point your MX records to a target domain or subdomain that resolves to your Linode.
 Make sure that domain or subdomain has an A record that points to the correct IP address.

-In your SPF record, you should list all the mail servers from which you send mail, and then exclude all the others.
-Your SPF record will have a domain or subdomain, TTL (time to live, type (which is TXT, or SPF if your name server supports it), and text (which starts with “v=spf1” and contains the SPF record settings).
+In your SPF record, list all the mail servers from which you send mail, and exclude all the others.
+Your SPF record will have a domain or subdomain, TTL type which is plain text, or SPF if your name server supports it, and text which starts with

 If your Linode is the only mail server you use, you should be able to use the example record below.
 With this SPF record, the receiving server will check the IP addresses of both the sending server and the IP address of